prewired/prewired.github.io/summerhack2016.md

 ## Challenges

-### Swap your stuff!

-Create an app or website where you can offer clothes, toys, gadgets in exchange for things that other people want to get rid of.

 ### Active Coding

 Design a project with a device (e.g., Raspberry Pi, Arduino, [BBC micro:bit](https://www.microbit.co.uk)) to help younger children learn programming.

+### Chatbot Challenge

+Make a [chatbot](https://en.wikipedia.org/wiki/Chatterbot).
+Talk to a computer, have it say silly things back.
+You could use the [NLTK chat library](http://nltk.org/_modules/nltk/chat) as a starting point.

+### The Answer

+Create a programme that will ask people questions (and then do something fun with their answers, such as [generative art](https://labs.ideo.com/2014/06/04/painting-with-code/) with [Nodebox](https://www.nodebox.net/code/index.php/Introduction)).

 ### Recycle Me!

 Build a web site or mobile app that encourages people to recycle more stuff for [City of Edinburgh Council](http://www.edinburgh.gov.uk/info/20001/bins_and_recycling).

+### True Grit

+Build a game that makes it fun to find [grit bins](http://www.edinburgh.gov.uk/info/20227/gritting_and_salt_bins/) in Edinburgh, and to check that the location on the Council map is their real location.
+(You can also use [OpenStreetMap](http://overpass-turbo.eu/s/hJ6) to record [grit bin](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Dgrit_bin) locations.)

 ### Website Upgrade

 Work on the Prewired website and learn about [Markdown](https://daringfireball.net/projects/markdown/), CSS, [Jekyll](https://jekyllrb.com), Git and [GitHub Pages](https://pages.github.com).

+### Give Me Shelter

+Create an interactive digital adventure about what it's like to be homeless.

+### Library Games

+Create a game that takes place in a library.

+### Swap your stuff!

+Create an app or website where you can offer clothes, toys, gadgets in exchange for things that other people want to get rid of.
+(Or donate them to [Shelter](http://scotland.shelter.org.uk).)

 ### Digital Play

 Build a game that is suitable for very young children.
 Take into account recent research from the University of Edinburgh about [Exploring play and creativity in pre-schoolers’ use of apps](/assets/exploring_play.pdf).

-### The Answer

-Create a programme that will ask people questions (and then do something fun with their answers, such as [generative art](https://labs.ideo.com/2014/06/04/painting-with-code/) with [Nodebox](https://www.nodebox.net/code/index.php/Introduction)).

-### Mobile Design

-Create a mini­-app to design with your friends.

 ### Lego robots!

 Can your robot do this?

-### Chatbot Challenge

-Make a [chatbot](https://en.wikipedia.org/wiki/Chatterbot).
-Talk to a computer, have it say silly things back.
-You could use the [NLTK chat library](http://nltk.org/_modules/nltk/chat) as a starting point.

-### True Grit

-Build a game that makes it fun to find [grit bins](http://www.edinburgh.gov.uk/info/20227/gritting_and_salt_bins/) in Edinburgh, and to check that the location on the Council map is their real location.
-(You can also use [OpenStreetMap](http://overpass-turbo.eu/s/hJ6) to record [grit bin](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Dgrit_bin) locations.)

 ### Wildcard *